bishakhne0gi/TenderFloww/README.md

 - On the landing page, See the listing of tenders posted by the government.
 - After clicking a specific **tender** participants can participate in an auction bid using the **bidding portal**.
 - After clicking the **Register** button, the user can log in using the **Blockto** wallet.
 - then they can bid on a tender using a flow
 - Upon the end of the Auction the bidding will be settled and the lowest bidder will be awarded an NFT that signifies the ownership of the tender
 - On the New Ledger page, users can create their **custom fields and data** and upload **files**.
 - On the admin panel government can create new bids and assign its metadata, which will be listed on the site
 - Admin can select the duration of the bid and upon end of Auction, the tender will be automatically awarded to the winner
+- Insufficient quota in our cloud account prevented us from creating a VPC network in GCP, causing problem in establishing a seamless connection between the Cloud SQL and VM instance.
+- Faced timeout errors with the Google Cloud Auth proxy, impacting the authentication process and causing disruptions in the project workflow.
+- Faces issue during private IP exposure and adjusting firewall settings were necessary steps to establish a successful connection between the two cloud services.

 ### 💀 Challenges we ran into

 - Since blockchain is a fairly new technology, we faced difficulties in finding solutions for bugs due to a smaller community.
 - Cadence was pretty hard for us to learn and implement on that large scale, Resources was scarce too
 - Flow Testnet was crashing sometimes

 ### 🔮 What's Next For Our Project